dakhlallahadel/Creating-a-File-Encryptor-in-Python/README.md

-Creating a File Encryptor in Python
+# Creating a File Encryptor in Python
-By Adel Dakhlallah

-Step 1: Install Dependencies
+# Step 1: Install Dependencies
 To start working with file encryption, I first installed the necessary Python library for encryption:
 This library provided the Fernet class, which implements symmetric encryption, ensuring secure file encryption and decryption with minimal overhead.
 Step 2: Key Generation